vivitek/backend/CONVENTION.md

 ---
 ## Branch name
-As for the commit message, branch name use a specific patern too.
+As for the commit message, branch name uses a specific patern too.
 Only three tags are allowed.
 * feature
 * improvement